jmikola/wurstcon.com/source/faq.md

 ## Interested?

-Get in touch with us on Twitter at [@WurstCon][wurstcon], or bother one of the many, many people we've handed out board positions to.
+Get in touch with us on Twitter at [@WurstCon][wurstcon], or bother one of the many, many people to whom we've handed out board positions.

   [jmikola]: https://twitter.com/jmikola
   [shrtwhitebldguy]: https://twitter.com/shrtwhitebldguy